gitlabhq/gitlabhq/doc/development/testing.md

 #### About controller tests

 In an ideal world, controllers should be thin.
-However, when this is not the case, it's acceptable to write a system test without JavaScript instead of a controller test.
+However, when this is not the case, it's acceptable to write a system/feature test without JavaScript instead of a controller test.
 The reason is that testing a fat controller usually involves a lot of stubbing, things like:

 ```ruby
 controller.instance_variable_set(:@user, user)